 Probabilistic graphical models are powerful tools for analyzing constrained, continuous domains.
 However, finding most-probable explanations (MPEs) in these models can be computationally expensive.
 In this paper, we improve the scalability of MPE inference in a class of graphical models with piecewise-linear and piecewise-quadratic dependencies and linear constraints over continuous domains.
 We derive algorithms based on a consensus-optimization framework and demonstrate their superior performance over state of the art.
 We show empirically that in a large-scale voter-preference modeling problem our algorithms scale linearly in the number of dependencies and constraints.

-Stephen H Bach (University of Maryland)
+Stephen H Bach (Brown University)

 Matthias Broecheler (University of Maryland CP)